 What is considered a dental emergency?

 If you are experiencing significant dental pain, swelling, or bleeding, you are always welcome to call our office so we can advise.
-Not every situation requires immediate attention, but we will almost always recommend that you come in right away for the following conditions:
+Not every situation requires immediate attention.
+However, we will almost always recommend that you come in right away for the following conditions:

 Should I go to the emergency room or see an emergency dentist?